 Getting vocals to sound right in a home studio environment is a challenge.
 To avoid falling into the same traps many beginner producers do, we put together 11 common mistakes in home studio vocal production along with tips to resolve them.

-With RX audio restoration tools like De-hum and De-reverb, it’s easy to ignore poor room acoustics and choose to deal with them after the take.
+With RX 7 audio restoration tools like De-hum and De-reverb, it’s easy to ignore poor room acoustics and choose to deal with them after the take.
 While these tools will certainly help you clean up common recording gaffes, they should not be used in lieu of acoustic treatment.
-Get the best quality vocal from the source, then run it through RX if need be.
+Get the best quality vocal from the source, then run it through RX if necessary.

 The first thing you notice in a professional vocal booth is how quiet it is.
 Acoustic treatment minimizes vocal reflections and allows for a clean signal to be captured.
 In a bedroom, sound will bounce off the walls and ceiling and back into the microphone, coloring the signal and degrading its quality.
 Ambient noise from outdoors, as well as hum from home appliances and electronics present another hurdle.